OSI Systems (NASDAQ:OSIS) Issues FY 2023 Earnings Guidance

 Institutional Investors Weigh In On OSI Systems

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Quantbot Technologies LP bought a new position in shares of OSI Systems in the second quarter worth approximately $25,000.
-Captrust Financial Advisors increased its stake in OSI Systems by 305.6% in the 1st quarter.
-Captrust Financial Advisors now owns 718 shares of the technology company’s stock worth $61,000 after buying an additional 541 shares in the last quarter.
-Envestnet Asset Management Inc. raised its holdings in OSI Systems by 7.7% during the second quarter.
-Envestnet Asset Management Inc. now owns 3,167 shares of the technology company’s stock valued at $271,000 after acquiring an additional 226 shares during the period.
-Zebra Capital Management LLC raised its holdings in OSI Systems by 7.0% during the first quarter.
-Zebra Capital Management LLC now owns 4,715 shares of the technology company’s stock valued at $401,000 after acquiring an additional 309 shares during the period.
-Finally, Sei Investments Co. lifted its position in shares of OSI Systems by 8.1% in the first quarter.
-Sei Investments Co. now owns 5,487 shares of the technology company’s stock valued at $460,000 after acquiring an additional 409 shares in the last quarter.
-91.61% of the stock is owned by hedge funds and other institutional investors.
+Large investors have recently added to or reduced their stakes in the business.
+Vanguard Group Inc. lifted its stake in OSI Systems by 1.0% during the first quarter.
+Vanguard Group Inc. now owns 1,877,057 shares of the technology company’s stock worth $159,776,000 after purchasing an additional 19,393 shares during the last quarter.
+Dimensional Fund Advisors LP lifted its stake in OSI Systems by 0.7% during the first quarter.
+Dimensional Fund Advisors LP now owns 809,069 shares of the technology company’s stock worth $68,868,000 after purchasing an additional 5,950 shares during the last quarter.
+State Street Corp lifted its stake in OSI Systems by 1.6% during the second quarter.
+State Street Corp now owns 652,539 shares of the technology company’s stock worth $55,753,000 after purchasing an additional 10,009 shares during the last quarter.
+Clearbridge Investments LLC lifted its stake in OSI Systems by 0.3% during the first quarter.
+Clearbridge Investments LLC now owns 378,638 shares of the technology company’s stock worth $32,230,000 after purchasing an additional 1,194 shares during the last quarter.
+Finally, Invesco Ltd. lifted its stake in OSI Systems by 8.6% during the first quarter.
+Invesco Ltd. now owns 287,224 shares of the technology company’s stock worth $24,448,000 after purchasing an additional 22,793 shares during the last quarter.
+Institutional investors own 91.61% of the company’s stock.

 OSI Systems Company Profile

-OSI Systems, Inc designs, manufactures, and sells electronic systems and components worldwide.
-It operates through three segments: Security, Healthcare, and Optoelectronics and Manufacturing.
-The Security segment offers baggage and parcel inspection, cargo and vehicle inspection, radiation detection, hold baggage and people screening, and explosive and narcotics trace detection systems under the Rapiscan Systems and AS&E names.
+OSI Systems, Inc designs and manufactures electronic systems and components worldwide.
+It operates in three segments: Security, Healthcare, and Optoelectronics and Manufacturing.
+The Security segment offers baggage and parcel inspection, cargo and vehicle inspection, hold baggage and people screening, radiation detection, and explosive and narcotics trace detection systems under the Rapiscan Systems, AS&E, and Gatekeeper names.

 Featured Stories